Perspicacity11/CV/README.md

 - Initiated a work programme to make the FT into the most trans- and nonbinary-inclusive major media company in the world.
 - Co-authored and delivered the FT's UK Trans Inclusion Policy, subsequently implemented in FT US
 - Chair of the communications team & editor of the global newsletter
-- Top 10 Employee Network, British LGBT Awards 2022
-- Nominee, Outstanding Network of the Year, Rainbow Honours 2022
+- Led work shortlisted for the British LGBT Awards 2022, Rainbow Honours 2022 and British Diversity Awards 2023

 <a href="https://britishlgbtawards.com/network-rail-top-10-network-group-erg-2022/"><img src="LGBTAwards.jpg" width="250" alt="LGBTAs"></a>
 <a href="https://www.rainbowhonours.com/shortlist-2022.html"><img src="proud-ft_orig.jpg" width="250" alt="RHs"></a>